 Following the work done within the IETF in 2009 to develop an underlying technical framework for certification, in 2010 the RIPE NCC reached all necessary testing and deployment milestones for the launch of a production-ready certification system in 2011.
-This system is based on the community-driven contributions of the RIPE Certification Task Force and run according to the specific policies emerging from the RIPE Policy Development Process.
+This system is based on the community-driven contributions.
 It will be interoperable with the certification systems launched by the other Regional Internet Registries.

-The RIPE NCC plans to extend the usability of the certification system over the course of 2011 so that it fully supports RIPE NCC internal and external business processes.
-These developments will involve extending the basic implementation of the existing central certification model to include a range of operator tools and non-hosted solutions for LIRs in the RIPE NCC service region.
-This will also enable LIRs to generate and store their own certificates and private keys for their end users.
+The RIPE NCC extended the usability of the certification system over the course of 2011 enabling it to support RIPE NCC internal and external business processes.
+These developments involved extending the basic implementation of the existing central certification model to include a range of operator tools and a non-hosted solution for LIRs.
+This allowed LIRs to generate and store their own private key for their certificate.
+In addition to the development of operator tools, the certification system will also benefit in 2012 from an increased focus in RIPE NCC training courses, particularly the Routing Registry course.